anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 ### 3.2.2.
 Virtual Compute (vCPU and vRAM)
 The virtual compute resources (vCPU and vRAM) used by the VNFs behave like their physical counterparts.
 A physical core is an actual processor and can support multiple vCPUs through Symmetric Multi-Threading (SMT) and CPU overbooking.
 With no overbooking and SMT of 2 (2 threads per core), each core can support 2 vCPUs.
 With the same SMT of 2 and overbooking factor of 4, each core can support 8 vCPUs.
 The performance of a vCPU can be affected by various configurations such as CPU pinning, NUMA alignment, and SMT.

 The configuration of the virtual resources will depend on the profile and the flavour needed to host VNF components.
 Profiles are defined in the chapters 5.1 and 5.2 of the reference model document.
-Flavours are defined in the chapter 4.2 of the reference model document.
+Flavors are defined in the chapter 4.2 of the reference model document.

 <a name="3.2.3"></a>
 ### 3.2.3.
 Virtual Storage